carpentries-lab/metagenomics-analysis/_episodes/04-trimming-filtering.md

 {: .output}

 > ## Exercise 2
-> We trimmed our FASTSQ files with Nextera adapters,
+> We trimmed our FASTQ files with Nextera adapters,
 > but there are other adapters that are commonly used.
 > What other adapter files came with Trimmomatic?
 >
 >
 >> ## Solution
 >> ~~~
->> $ ls ~/miniconda3/pkgs/trimmomatic-0.38-0/share/trimmomatic-0.38-0/adapters/
+>> $ ls ~/.miniconda3/pkgs/trimmomatic-0.38-0/share/trimmomatic-0.38-0/adapters/
 >> ~~~
 >> {: .bash}
 >>